Useful Notes / Professional Wrestling

 - Wrestlers are Dumb Muscle: Many wrestlers have at least a few years of college, and some even have Master's degrees.
 In WWE alone, David Otunga has a law degree (from Harvard, no less), Kane has a degree in teaching and sells insurance, Michelle McCool was a teacher, both Sting and The Undertaker sell real estate, John Cena has a degree in exercise psychology, and Xavier Woods is a PhD in educational psychology.
 And that's only the current American field: in Japan, just as it used to be on the old days of American pro wrestling, attending college and graduating with a degree is actually the fastest and safest way to become a professional wrestler, as the big promotions keep an eye on the university's specialized wrestling clubs and usually enlist trainees from them after they graduate.
 Just look how many of the wrestling legends of yore were academic athletes and college wrestling champions.

 - Wrestlers are not real athletes/cannot fight in real life: Since wrestling is "fake", it is often believed that wrestling is easy and that anyone can do it, and that its practitioners are harmless performers with no real fighting skill.
 Well, nothing could be further from the truth.
 Pro wrestling may be cooperative, but it does require a healthy degree of strength and athleticism to do, and most pro wrestlers have athletic backgrounds.
-Ernie Ladd, Lex Luger, The Rock, Goldberg, Bob Sapp and Roman Reigns all played football prior to being wrestlers; "Dr. Death" Steve Williams, The Steiner Brothers, Hiroshi Tanahashi, The World's Greatest Tag Team, Brock Lesnar and Beth Phoenix were amateur wrestlers in high School and or college, and Kurt Angle won an Olympic gold medal in amateur wrestling; Randy Savage played minor league baseball, Giant Baba played baseball professionally; Sting played football and basketball in school; Layla was a professional dancer; Mickie James played softball; Charlotte competed in gymnastics and volleyball; Kevin Nash, The Undertaker and Big Show played college basketball; Kane played both football and basketball in college... the list is endless.
+Ernie Ladd, Lex Luger, The Rock, Goldberg, Bob Sapp and Roman Reigns all played football prior to being wrestlers; "Dr. Death" Steve Williams, The Steiner Brothers, Hiroshi Tanahashi, The World's Greatest Tag Team, Brock Lesnar and Beth Phoenix were amateur wrestlers in high School and or college, and Kurt Angle won an Olympic gold medal (with a broken freakin' neck!) in amateur wrestling; Randy Savage played minor league baseball, Giant Baba played baseball professionally; Sting played football and basketball in school; Layla was a professional dancer; Mickie James played softball; Charlotte competed in gymnastics and volleyball; Kevin Nash, The Undertaker and The Big Show played college basketball; Kane played both football and basketball in college... list is endless.
 And to those who think they can't fight in real life, pro wrestling was born from a real, competitive form of fighting called Catch Wrestling, and its roots are still there.
 In Japan, pro wrestlers not only come typically from martial arts/combat sports backgrounds, but they are expected to spar for real in the gym in order to build instinct and toughness.
 Meanwhile in the WWE, Layla, Maryse and Eve Torres are black belts in varying martial arts, Wade Barrett was a bare-knuckle boxer, CM Punk studied Muay Thai, and Shane McMahon studies boxing and Brazilian ju-jitsu.
 Even more significantly, it was a pro wrestler, the "First" Tiger Mask, who founded the first Mixed Martial Arts company ever, and there has been much crossover between the phenomenon and pro wrestling, with people like Brock Lesnar, Bobby Lashley, CM Punk, Ken Shamrock and Kazushi Sakuraba being the best examples.
 Finally, even the pro wrestlers who are untrained fighters still lift twice their body weight for a livingnote and are accustomed to enduring pain and hard strikes, so any of them could easily eat a lot of punches and still break your arm with one of their "fake" hammerlocks.
 So yeah, you probably shouldn't piss off a wrestler if you happen to come across one.